The Celestine Prophecy

 The Celestine Prophecy: An Adventure is a 1993 novel by James Redfield that discusses various psychological and spiritual ideas rooted in multiple ancient Eastern traditions and New Age spirituality.
-The main character undertakes a journey to find and understand a series of nine spiritual insights in an ancient manuscript in Peru.
-The book is a first-person narrative of the narrator's spiritual awakening as he goes through a transitional period of his life.

 Summary

-The book discusses various psychological and spiritual ideas that are rooted in many ancient Eastern traditions, such as how opening to new possibilities can help an individual establish a connection with the divine.
-The main character undertakes a journey to find and understand a series of nine spiritual insights in an ancient manuscript in Peru.
-The book is a first-person narrative of spiritual awakening.
-The narrator is in a transitional period of his life and begins to notice instances of synchronicity, which is the belief that coincidences have a meaning personal to those who experience them.
+The book is a first-person narrative of spiritual awakening, discussing various psychological and spiritual ideas that are rooted in many ancient Eastern traditions, such as how opening to new possibilities can help an individual establish a connection with the divine.
+The narrator undertakes a journey to find and understand a series of nine spiritual insights in an ancient manuscript in Peru.
+He is in a transitional period of his life and begins to notice instances of synchronicity, the belief that coincidences have a meaning personal to those who experience them.

-The story opens with the male narrator becoming reacquainted with an old female friend, who tells him about the insights contained in a manuscript dating to 600 BC, which has been only recently translated.
+The story opens with the male narrator becoming reacquainted with an old female friend, who tells him about the insights contained in a manuscript, dating to 600 BC, which has been only recently translated.
 After this encounter leaves him curious, he decides to go to Peru.
-On the airplane, he meets a historian who also happens to be interested in the manuscript.
+On the airplane, he meets a historian who is also interested in the manuscript.
+The historian explains how the world is currently undergoing an enormous shift in consciousness, elaborating on how things had been generally understood (until now) to be: